William Henry Bullock: Biography

-Early life and education
+Early life

 William Bullock was born on April 13, 1927, in Maple Lake, Minnesota.
-He attended Saint Paul Seminary in St. Paul, Minnesota, in preparation for the priesthood.
+He attended Saint Paul Seminary in St. Paul, Minnesota, and the University of Notre Dame in Notre Dame, Indiana, where he received advanced degrees in religious education and liturgy.

+Priesthood

-Bullock was ordained a priest by Archbishop John Murray on June 7, 1952, for the Archdiocese of Saint Paul and Minneapolis.
-He taught religion for several years and served as headmaster at Saint Thomas Military Academy, an archdiocesan high school in Mendota Heights, Minnesota.
+Bullock was ordained a priest by at the Cathedral of St. Paul in St. Paul, Minnesota, by Archbishop John Murray on June 7, 1952, for the Archdiocese of Saint Paul.
+He taught religion for several years and served as headmaster at Saint Thomas Academy, an archdiocesan high school in Mendota Heights, Minnesota.
 He held a pastoral position at Saint John the Baptist Parish in Excelsior, Minnesota from 1971 to 1980.

 Auxiliary Bishop of Saint Paul and Minneapolis

-Bullock was appointed as an auxiliary bishop of the Archdiocese of Saint Paul and Minneapolis and titular bishop of Natchesium on June 3, 1980, by Pope John Paul II.
-He was consecrated in St. Paul, Minnesota, on August 12, 1980, by Archbishop John Roach.
+Bullock was appointed as an auxiliary bishop of Saint Paul and Minneapolis and titular bishop of Natchesium on June 3, 1980, by Pope John Paul II.
+He was consecrated at the Cathedral of St. Paul on August 12, 1980, by Archbishop John Roach.

 Bishop of Des Moines

-On February 10, 1987, Bullock was appointed bishop of the Diocese of Des Moines by John Paul II, succeeding Maurice John Dingman.
+On February 10, 1987, Bullock was appointed bishop of Des Moines by John Paul II, succeeding Maurice John Dingman.
 He was installed on April 2, 1987.
+According to the diocese, Bullock established a policy addressing sexual abuse in 1988, created the St. Joseph Emergency Family Shelter and St. Mary Family Center, and helped establish the Catholic Pastoral Center in Des Moines.

-Bishop of Madison, Wisconsin
+Bishop of Madison

-On April 13, 1993, John Paul II appointed Bullock as the third bishop of the Diocese of Madison; he was installed on June 14, 1993.
-In 1995, Bullock made the controversial decision to close Holy Name Seminary, a private boys high school in Madison, Wisconsin.
+On April 13, 1993, John Paul II appointed Bullock as the third bishop of Madison; he was installed on June 14, 1993.
+In 1995, Bullock made the controversial decision to close Holy Name Seminary, a private boys high school in Madison, Wisconsin, after he concluded that not enough of the graduates became priests to justify the cost of the school.
+He created an office of Hispanic ministry, and he authorized the construction of a social services center to help new immigrants and the poor.
+In the final years of his tenure, he created an eight-member sexual abuse review board of mostly lay people to advise the diocese.

+Retirement and death

-On May 23, 2003, John Paul II accepted Bullock's resignation as bishop of Madison.
-William Bullock died on April 3, 2000, of lung cancer in Madison.
+In 2002, Bullock reached the church's mandatory retirement age of 75, and on May 23, 2003, John Paul II accepted Bullock's resignation as bishop of Madison.
+Bullock died on April 3, 2011, of lung cancer in Madison.